Last updated

 Price and plans

-folk's pricing is particularly attractive for teams of 20-50 people, with volume advantages and a comprehensive 14-day trial.
+folk's pricing is particularly attractive for teams, with volume advantages and a comprehensive 14-day trial.

 2. HubSpot

-HubSpot offers a free plan but paid features become expensive for teams of 20-50 people.
+HubSpot offers a free plan but paid features become expensive.

 Hubspot CRM provides integrated marketing, sales, and service tools, though the pricing can become prohibitive for medium-sized teams needing advanced features across multiple users.